praveek/launch.en/help/extension-reference/adobe-extensions/adobe-analytics-for-video-extension.md

 ### Using from other extensions

 The VA extension exposes the `get-instance` and `media-heartbeat` shared modules to other extensions.
-(For additional information on Shared Modules, see [Shared Modules documentation](https://developer.adobelaunch.com/guides/extensions/shared-modules/).)

 >[!IMPORTANT]
 >